 What is Being Considered in the Mullan Area?

-Dover, Kohl & Partners, a firm based out of Florida, has been hired by the city of Missoula to shape the master plan of the Mullan & Reserve area.
+Dover, Kohl & Partners has been hired by the city of Missoula to shape the master plan of the Mullan & Reserve area.
 At the end of March, they completed a virtual charrette and synthesized feedback from the community to create a draft plan.
 The plan focuses on providing a variety of housing types on the interior, integrating parks, open space and agriculture into the area.
 There are also areas of higher density housing and commercial space, creating mixed use communities.
 These are focused along West Broadway and Mullan Road.

 The density of the plan is of note–15 residential units per acre–with much of the development being focused on forms of vertical mixed use buildings that incorporate ground floor retail, middle-floor office and residential on top.
 There is also a recommendation to incorporate live-work style units.